gromacs/releng/docs/jenkins-config.rst

 The actual build is configured as a multi-configuration build, following the guidelines listed above.
 The only difference is that there should be an additional ``OPTIONS`` parameter for the build, and this should be used as a dynamic axis in the matrix (using Dynamic Axis plugin).
+Also, in order to support assignment of hosts from the releng script, the build should use the host that is provided in a ``host=`` option that is at the end of each ``OPTIONS`` value.
 This build is not triggered directly from Gerrit, and the same build can potentially be used for multiple different branches/configuration setups.

 The build that is triggered from Gerrit is configured slightly differently: